wso2/docs-choreo-dev/en/docs/administer/configure-developer-portal-self-sign-up.md

 ![Create an account](../assets/img/administration/self-sign-up/create-an-account.png){.cInlineImage-half}

-## Approve user accounts
+## Approve/reject new users

-To check the users who try to access your Developer Portal via self-sign-up, you can follow either of the following approaches:
+To manage the users who try to access your Developer Portal via self-sign-up, you can follow either of the following approaches:

-- Enable auto-approval so that every user who signs up is allowed to access your Developer Portal by default.
+- **Enable auto-approval**: This involves automating the user approval process.
+Every user who signs up is allowed to access your Developer Portal by default.
-- Manually check each sign-up and approval or reject it as required.
+- **Manually approve/reject**: This allows you to view all the user registrations in a list and approve/reject each registrationas required.

 ### Enable auto-approval

-To enable auto-approval, follow the steps given below:
+To enable auto-approval and automatically approve each new user account registered to your Developer Portal, follow the steps given below:

 1. Click **Settings** in the left navigation menu of the Choreo Console.

 2. Click **Self Signups**.

 3. Toggle the **Auto-approval** switch.
-This enables your account to automatically approve user accounts that create accounts to access your Developer Portal.

     ![Auto-approval](../assets/img/administration/self-sign-up/auto-approval.png){.cInlineImage-threeQuarters}